tkeeley/tommyboiTweet/README.md

 # tommyboiTweet
- Tweets at PA Governor Tom Wolf dailt to remind him he's an idiot.
+ Tweets at PA Governor Tom Wolf daily to remind him he's an idiot.

  Make sure you create a new file and paste your API keys from apps.twitter.com into variables.
 Save the file as auth.py